adsric/devtools/README.md

-# SCAFFOLDR (WIP)
+# dploy (WIP)

-Scaffoldr is a set of tools that combine to form my workflow.
+dploy is a set of tools that combine to form my workflow.

 This workflow utilizes the following tools, all of which are independent themselves.